 Ready to experience all the culture and food during the Day of the Dead in Mexico?
-You don’t have to visit Mexico City to soak in all the fun during this eccentric celebration!.
+You don’t have to visit Mexico City or Oaxaca to soak in all the fun during this eccentric celebration!.

 Originally, I was planning on spending the holiday in Mexico City, but after doing some more research I felt I would get a more authentic experience if I went to a smaller village.

 What Is The Day Of The Dead

 Even though it is called the “day” of the dead it is actually a multiple-day festival that is heavily focused on family celebration.

 The festival is normally celebrated between October 31st – November 2nd, but these dates can be extended to continue in celebrating the deceased.

 Sayulita is a small town.
 There are two main streets, one coming into town the and other one heading out of town.
 You won’t have to worry about getting lost while you are there.

 As a solo female traveler alone in Mexico, I actually never felt unsafe.

 It is very small, and the whole town has a great sense of community during the holiday.
-The main square is decorated with altars, skeletons, artwork and more.
+The main square is decorated with altars, skeletons, artwork, and more.

 It is a unique experience that everyone should enjoy at least once in their lifetime.

 Death for them is just the beginning of life, and not the end as we like to think it is.

 If you are looking for a crazy party for the Day of the Dead, Mexico City is the place you are going to want to celebrate.

 All the kids get dressed up and get their faces painted.
-You get a real sense a community as you are celebrating the day of the dead in Sayulita.
+You get a real sense of community as you are celebrating the day of the dead in Sayulita.

-Plus Sayulita is a very picturesque town.
+Plus, it is a very picturesque town.
 Its streets are covered in colorful god’s eyes year-round and the food there is to die for.

-While you are in Sayulita make sure to also check out Los Muertos Beach with this easy to follow guide on how to get there.
+While you are in Sayulita make sure to also check out Los Muertos Beach with this easy-to-follow guide on how to get there.